leeej84/leeej84.github.io/_posts/2020-11-04-windows-10-an-app-default-was-reset/2020-11-04-windows-10-an-app-default-was-reset.md

 \-----------------------------------UPDATE 05.11.20-----------------------------------

 Upon posting this blog on twitter I was greeted with a number of responses where people had found different solutions to this issue.
-A thank you [Rob Sheppard](https://twitter.com/RobSheppard) for this GPO entry that solves this issue also.
+A thank you [Rob Sheppard](https://twitter.com/RobSheppard){:target="_blank"} for this GPO entry that solves this issue also.
-Location: Computer Configuration\\Administrative Templates\\Windows Components\\File Explorer
+Location: Computer Configuration\Administrative Templates\Windows Components\File Explorer
 Setting: Do not show the 'new application installed' notification

 ![](images/image-1024x745.png)